T3sT3ro/T3sT3ro.github.io/stuff/formatter/README.md

 # Markdown-like formatter for terminal

 I like colors.
 I like markdown.
 I like mnemonics.
 I love how modern terminals support colors and formatting.
-But I hate writing cryptic `^[[1;31mSTUFF^[[0m` everytime I want something to render in bold red.
+But I hate writing cryptic `^[[1;31mSTUFF^[[0m` every time I want something to render in bold red.
 Sooo...
 I created a tool to do that for me.

 It's a simple stream processor, that parses simple liquid-like tags (`{--` and `--}`) to insert ANSI escapes into code.
 It makes printf-debugging a lot easier, and makes fancy bash scripts even fancier.